11. Matrices and other arrays#

 ## y 4 5 6

-Alternatively, to create a matrix, we can use the array function, which requires the number of rows and columns to be specified explicitly.
+Alternatively, to create a matrix, we can use the array function.
+It requires the number of rows and columns to be specified explicitly.

 array(1:6, dim=c(2, 3))